 An anti-short cycle timer is included to prevent short cycling the compressor.
-This is adjustable from 30 seconds to 5 minutes via the adjustment knob (see Figure 43).
+This is adjustable from 30 seconds to 5 minutes via the adjustment knob (see Figure 43 on page 28).
 Once a compressor call is lost, the time period must expire before a new call will be initiated.